 Curtains (I used 2 panels)

-I started by measuring the length and height of the closet so I knew what length of curtain I would need and also how long of a curtain rod I should purchase.
+I started by measuring the length and height of the closet so I knew what length of the curtain I would need and also how long of a curtain rod I should purchase.

-The right closet side door doesn’t touch the framed out portion of the closet towards the bottom.
-Another reason could be unsightly tracks or guides in the carpet, or in this case the lack of a guide to keep the doors from swinging forward and backward.
+The right closet side door doesn’t touch the framed-out portion of the closet towards the bottom.
+Another reason could be unsightly tracks or guides in the carpet, or in this case, the lack of a guide to keep the doors from swinging forward and backward.

 Evaluate Door Movement

-Next you want to evaluate how your doors will remove.
+Next, you want to evaluate how your doors will be removed.
 Start with the door on the front track so you can easily move them out of the way.
 Pull the door out and up to lift it off the track.

-If you have bi-fold doors the track will be slightly different.
+If you have bi-fold doors, the track will be slightly different.
 You probably will need a step stool to reach the top.
-Using your finger or the flathead screwdriver you press down on the wheels to pop them out of the track.
+Using your finger or the flathead screwdriver, you press down on the wheels to pop them out of the track.

-Clean and Organize
+Clean and Organize Closet Doors

 Install Curtain Rod